 You should assume that you will need to have additional surgeries (reoperations).
-In the Mentor Core Study, the reoperation rate was 15% for primary augmentation patients, which means that 15 out of every 100 women who received Mentor implants for primary augmentation had a reoperation during the first 3 years after receiving the implants.
-The reoperation rate was 28% for revision-augmentation patients, which means that 28 out of every 100 women who received Mentor implants for revision-augmentation had a reoperation during the first 3 years after receiving the implants.
+In the Mentor Core Study, the reoperation rate was 27% for primary reconstruction patients, which means that 27 out of every 100 women who received Mentor implants for primary reconstruction had a reoperation during the first 3 years after receiving the implants.
+The reoperation rate was 29% for revision-reconstruction patients, which means that 29 out of every 100 women who received mentor implants for revision-reconstruction had a reoperation during the first 3 years after receiving the implants.

 Patients may decide to change the size or type of their implants, requiring additional surgery.
 Problems such as rupture, capsular contracture, asymmetry (lack of proportion of shape, size and/or position between the two breasts), hypertrophic scarring (irregular, raised scar), infection, and shifting can require additional surgery.
-Summary tables are provided in Section 3.5 that describe the reasons for performing additional surgeries in the Mentor Core Study.
-For women receiving primary augmentation implants, the three most common reasons for reoperation were severe capsular contracture, patient request for size/style change, and hematoma/seroma.
-For women receiving revision-augmentation implants, the three most contracture, patient request for style/size change, and biopsy.
+Summary tables are provided in Section 3.5 that describe the reasons for performing additional surgeries experienced in the Mentor Core Study.
+For women receiving primary reconstruction implants, the three most common reasons for reoperation were asymmetry, patient request for style/size change and implant malposition.
+For women receiving revision-reconstruction implants, the three most common reasons for additional surgery were biopsy, severe capsular contracture, and implant malposition.